-The Digital Diaspora Family Reunion Roadshow at the University of Illinois in Chicago was a bit like a homecoming as I was working with my former colleagues from University of California San Diego – Jane Rhodes, Chair of African Studies and Professor Roderick Ferguson invited me to present on campus as well as reconnecting with the UIC Gallery 400 Director, Lorelei Stewart.
+The Digital Diaspora Family Reunion Roadshow (DDFR) at the University of Illinois in Chicago (UIC) was a bit like a homecoming as I was working with my former colleagues from University of California San Diego – Jane Rhodes, Chair of African Studies and Professor Roderick Ferguson invited me to present on campus as well as reconnecting with the UIC Gallery 400 Director, Lorelei Stewart.
 Lorelei worked on the Alchemy Installation, a 1997 collaboration with my brother Lyle Ashton Harris and myself that was commissioned by New Langton Arts in San Francisco and the Corcoran Gallery of Art in DC.

 The day began with a lecture entitled Book of the Family Tree, which included screening selects from the Through A Lens Darkly documentary.
 The second event of the day was a discussion with Jennifer Brier, Chair of Gender and Sexuality, as part of her class on collecting LGBT Oral Histories.
 During this class, I shared some of our DDFR strategies with her LGBT Oral Histories class and fielded questions around interview techniques and uncovering hidden stories within our communities.